 Rational Emotive Behavior Therapy (REBT)

-REBT challenges irrational beliefs and replaces them with rational ones to improve behavior and emotional well-being.
+Challenges irrational beliefs and replaces them with rational ones to improve behavior and emotional health.

 Techniques: